 Overtime shall be played in all playoff games (other than a 2 game total point series) ending in a tie at the end of regulation time, according to the Hockey Canada rule (Rule #83).
 As follows.

-Following the end of the game the teams will take a 2 minute break on the ice.
-The clock will be set for 10 minute sudden death victory overtime period.
+Following the end of the game the teams will take a 2-minute break on the ice.
+The clock will be set for 10-minute sudden death victory overtime period.
 Teams will not change ends.

 If still tied the teams will go to the dressing room while the ice is resurfaced.
-The clock will then be set for 20 minute sudden victory period.
+The clock will then be set for 20-minute sudden victory period.
 Teams will change ends.

-The playoff structure shall be decided at the scheduling meeting.
+The playoff structure shall be decided at the scheduling meeting and will be placed on the MHL website for reference.
+There will be no changes once the playoff structure is determined and approved by Presidents’ at fall AGM .

 In the case of a tie in team standings at the end of regular season league games, SHA tie breaking rules will apply.